-Once this is done, you may apply the calculated values of the PID parameters, with $k_F = 1$, and a step of reference input of 90°.
-The settling time should be approximately 100ms, with an overshoot of the response.
-Adjusting the parameter k_F should yield a better response.
+Once the experiment is compiled, linked and downloaded, you may apply the calculated values of the PID parameters, with $k_F = 1$, and a reference input step of 90 degrees.
+The settling time should be approximately 100ms, with an overshoot response.
+Adjusting the parameter kF should yield a better response.
 Plot the results for a few values of k_F on a single graph.
-Indicate what value of k_F gives the best response (minimum settling time with negligible overshoot).
+Indicate what value of k_F that gives the best response (minimum settling time with negligible overshoot).